YisenWang/symmetric_cross_entropy_for_noisy_labels/README.md

 Simply run the code by python3 train_models.py

 It can config with dataset, model, epoch, batchsize, noise_rate, symmetric or asymmetric type noise

+The other replication can be found here: https://github.com/HanxunHuangLemonBear/SCELoss-Reproduce